 Your breast lift surgery will be performed in a fully accredited outpatient surgery center in the same building as Dr. Minniti’s office.
 A general anesthetic is administered, so that you sleep throughout the procedure.
 Afterward, you will be taken into a recovery area where you will continue to be closely monitored for an hour.
 You will be in a snug compressive elastic wrap.
 After you are awake and comfortable, you will be discharged by the nurse and allowed to go home or to an aftercare facility.

-On the day of your surgery, you should feel fairly comfortable.
-You should expect only minor discomfort, usually described as pressure.
+On the day of your surgery, you may feel fairly comfortable.
+You might possibly experience only minor discomfort, usually described as pressure.
 You will be encouraged to get out of bed for short periods of time.
 The following day, you will be seen by Dr. Minniti and examined.
 There will be tape over your incisions that will remain until the following week.
 You will be instructed to avoid straining, bending, and heavy lifting for two weeks, and to sleep on your back to avoid pressure on your breasts.
-There will be no stitches to be removed, but the tape over the incisions will be changed on a regular basis for about 12 weeks.
+There will be no stitches, but the tape over the incisions will be changed on a regular basis for about 12 weeks.
 You may notice that you feel less sensation in the nipple and areola areas.
-This is usually temporary, but it may take weeks, months, or even a year before normal sensation returns.
+This can be temporary, but it might possibly take weeks, months, or even a year before normal sensation returns.
 Your breasts will possibly have some discoloration that may last for a few weeks.
 It might take time for the breasts to take a more natural shape.
-The incisions will initially be pink or red in color, but there appearance will fade with time.
+The incisions can initially be pink or red in color, but there appearance can possibly fade with time.

-After a breast lift procedure, it is possible to return to work within a few days to a week, depending on your job.
-You may resume normal activities, including exercise, in a few weeks.
+After a breast lift procedure, it might be possible to return to work within a few days to a week, depending on your job.
+You may possibly resume normal activities, including exercise, in a few weeks.
 You may experience mild discomfort occasionally during this recovery period.
 Care must be taken to be gentle with your breasts for four to six weeks.

 BREAST LIFT RESULTS

-Breast lift surgery will make your breasts firmer and more uplifted.
-The incisions from your surgery will heal and fade over time.
-It is important to realize, however, that the incision lines will be permanently visible, more so in some individuals than others.
-Fortunately, the incisions for breast lifting are in locations easily concealed by clothing, even low-cut necklines.
+Breast lift surgery can make your breasts firmer and more uplifted.
+The incisions from your surgery can heal and possibly fade over time.
+It is important to realize, however, that the incision lines may visible, more so in some individuals than others.
+Fortunately, the incisions for breast lifting can be in locations easily concealed by clothing, even low-cut necklines.